stibbons1990/hex/_posts/2023-09-23-getting-started-with-dragon-age-origins-ultimate-edition.md

 ```

 Adding `__NV_PRIME_RENDER_OFFLOAD=1` caused the game to get
-stack in the splash screen, so I had to remove that.
+stuck in the splash screen, so I had to remove that.

 Also, as reported by
 [thehoagie](https://www.protondb.com/users/597403899),